qsdb/docs/README.md

 * Why InfluxDB?
   - [`influxdb`](https://github.com/influxdata/influxdb) is pure Go, open source, and very popular: ★ 9,582 / ⑂ 1,351
-    + ⭐ Simple internal data model and easy-to-use HTTP API and query language [InfluxQL](https://docs.influxdata.com/influxdb/v1.1/query_language/spec/)
+    + ⭐ Simple internal data model; easy-to-use HTTP API and query language ([InfluxQL](https://docs.influxdata.com/influxdb/v1.1/query_language/spec/))
     + 💯 Everything is timestamped
     + 😍 Space-efficient long-term storage
     + 🤑 Commercially-driven; but, beyond the enterprise support model, it's pretty clear what the value-add of the paid version is: distributed deployment
     + Plays nicely with other time-series protocols, e.g., [Graphite](https://graphiteapp.org/), [collectd](https://collectd.org/), [StatsD](https://github.com/etsy/statsd)
-    + InfluxData has built their entire [TICK stack](https://www.influxdata.com/use-cases/introducing-the-tick-stack/) to work great together.
+    + InfluxData has built their entire [`TICK` stack](https://www.influxdata.com/use-cases/introducing-the-tick-stack/) to work well in concert.
-      * **T**elegraf, which is great for harvesting and ingesting data from system metrics and log files
+      * `T`elegraf, which is great for harvesting and ingesting data from system metrics and log files
-      * (**I**nfluxDB)
+      * `I`nfluxDB, the core data storage and retrieval mechanism
-      * **C**hronograf shows promise, but Grafana is currently a better product
+      * `C`hronograf shows promise, but Grafana is currently a better product
-      * **K**apacitor is for post-processing (anomaly detection, alerting) time-series data, but I haven't used it for anything yet
+      * `K`apacitor is for post-processing (anomaly detection, alerting) time-series data, but I haven't used it for anything yet
 * Why not ...?
   - [Prometheus](https://prometheus.io/)
     + [`prometheus`](https://github.com/prometheus/prometheus) is also pure Go, and quite popular: ★ 7,574 / ⑂ 742